top of page

 Dead bug exercise.

-• Lie on your back, knees over hips, arms above shoulders
+• Lie on your back, knees over hips, arms above shoulders.

-• Return to start and switch sides
+• Return to the start and switch sides.

-Common mistake
+Common mistake:

-• Ribs popping up or back arching
+• Ribs popping up or back arching.

 3. Bird Dog